Many family members and friends of someone with MS may find that they are taking on some aspect of care.

 There are national and local support groups for people who are in a caring role.
 They provide information and support for people in a whole range of caring situations.
 Contact with them can help you in your own individual situation.

 The Carers Trust provides information, support and practical help to carers through more than 100 independently-managed Carers Centres.
 This charity was formed in April 2012 from the merger of Crossroads Care and The Princess Royal Trust for Carers.

 Carers UK provides information and advice about caring and practical and emotional support for carers.
 They also campaign to make life better for carers.

 Young people who are caring for a family member with a disability or health condition can face particular impact on their lives, education and mental health.
 A number of childrens' charities focus on young carers and can offer respite, support and activities for children who take on caring duties in their families.

 The National Institute for Health and Care Excellence (NICE) published a new guideline to support adult carers.
 The guideline aims to improve the lives of carers by helping health and social care practitioners identify people who are caring for someone and give them the right information and support.
 It covers carer's assessments, practical, emotional and social support and training.

-You can read the full NICE guideline on supporting adult carers here.
+More on the NICE guideline on supporting adult carers

-A section within the NHS Choices website with information on well-being for carers, claiming benefits, advice for young carers and contact details of local authorities
+A section within the NHS website with information on well-being for carers, claiming benefits, advice for young carers and contact details of local authorities.

 The free and impartial advice service on managing your money and other financial issues includes information on support for carers.